 Students who complete a part of their degree in Asia are growing in numbers.
 Currently, the second and the third biggest economies are in Asia.
 Without limitation, students have described their time in Asia as the best experience of their lives.
 Today, three of the four most populated countries of the world are in Asia: China, India, and Indonesia.

 View all Master Programs in Media and Communication in Asia 2017

+The 18-month Master’s in Marketing, Management, Communications and Media prepares students for career opportunities in diverse fields across the world.
 The classes combine theoretical knowledge, business, professional and operational methodologies, so as to expand analytic and conceptualisation capacity, preparing for work in an international [+]

 The media has become an important determinant of the processes of communication we encounter in our daily lives.
 To understand, to explain and to in times of necessity - manipulate media and these processes of communication requires an interdisciplinary approach encompassing disciplines ranging from political science to psychology. [+]